 - NCCAA Division I and II Men and Women

 - Junior College Division I and III Men and Women

 The association separates the country into regions based on the regions set forth by the NCAA or other governing bodies.
 These regions may consist of one state or several states (or, in the case of NCAA Division I Men and Women, more than one conference).
 The Regional Chair relies on coaches in his or her region to report scores to them.
 The Chair also can refer to the College Soccer Scoreboard for the latest results from top schools in his or her region.
 The Regional Chairs then utilize those results as a tool to assist in compiling a regional top 10 listing.
 Only coaches vote on the poll, both regionally and nationally.
-The national polls are determined through a conference call as well.

 HIGH SCHOOL RANKINGS